 How Much Does it Cost to Swim with Whales in Tonga?

 As indicated earlier, swimming with the whales in Tonga is pricey.
-Prices depend on where you go and what operator you use, but we ended up spending about 1000 New Zealand dollars which, right now, is equal to about $670 USD, for three days.
-This is after being given a 20% discount for booking multiple days.
+Prices depend on where you go and what operator you use, but we ended up spending about 1000 New Zealand dollars which, at the time, was equal to about $670 USD, for three days.
+This was after being given a 20% discount for booking multiple days.